PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

     When you set a Custom Dimension, that value will be used in all tracking requests within a page load.

 .. warning::
     This function does not send any data to the :term:`Analytics`.
-It sets a Custom Dimension to be sent with Page View and similar (ecommerce, outlink, download).
+It sets a Custom Dimension to be sent with following events (e.g. page view, ecommerce events, outlink or download events).

 Example of usage::